 The IRS will forward a letter from an attorney, estate administrator, or another person who directly controls the assets.

-For more information and clarification on what may constitute “humane” reasons, you may refer to the IRS Handbook 1.3, Chapter 11, which you may find in Other Information Available to the Public.
+For more information and clarification on what may constitute “humane” reasons, refer to the IRS Handbook 1.3, Chapter 11, which you may find in Other Information Available to the Public.
 If you would like the IRS to help locate an individual, place a personal letter addressed to the individual in a blank envelope.
 Include first-class U.S. postage, and do not seal the letter.
 Place the unsealed letter in another envelope and address it as follows:

 Internal Revenue Service